 You’ve got a strong transcript, a solid GPA, and you aced the GMAT.
 You know you’re a strong candidate for pretty much any top MBA program.
 There’s just one thing standing in your way…your resume.

 You’ve had some good jobs—that’s not the problem.
 The problem is that you’ve had too many of them, very close to each other.
 You’re afraid that your job switching past may make the adcoms write you off as a commitment-phobe.
 Of course, you know that’s not the case.
 But how do you convince the adcoms that each time you left a position, you had good reason for doing so?
-Even if you choose to use a functional resume format, there’s no way adcoms won’t notice your frequent job habit.
+Even if you choose to use a functional resume format, there’s no way adcoms won’t notice your frequent job switching habit.

 Valid reasons for switching jobs:

-You had a job you liked and where you were liked, but were laid off during the recession, found a job to pay the bills, and then found another job that put you back on your desired career path.
+You had a job you liked and where you were liked, but were laid off during a recession, as a result of your company being sold to another firm, or other reasons beyond your control, but then found another job that put you back on your desired career path.